 3. Making A Loan To A Friend Or Being A Co-Signer

 Being asked for a loan by a friend or family can be awkward.
 Just because you are earning more money does not necessarily mean you have to make a loan.
 You may have many uses for your money, notably savings and investments.
 Sometimes it is a small amount, such as when a friend forgot a credit card or their card didn’t work.
 It happens to everyone.
 Usually, your friend will pay you promptly back, or it is for a negligible amount.

 On the other hand, a friend may be having significant money problems.
-Now you are being asked after his or her family or other friends have declined.
+Now you are being asked after their family or other friends have declined.
 Continually borrowing from others may be a red flag.
-I have been in this situation a few times and it is never easy.
+I have been in this situation a few times, and it is never easy.
 There are several things you can do:

 Should Rodan Lend Money To His Sister?
 Ask Mathon